Israir: Developments since 2010

 Israir received the first of the two ATR 72 aircraft it had on order in early July 2011 to replace the ATR 42, with the second one expected to follow later that month.
 In 2014, the airline posted losses of 18.4 million shekel.
 On 25 May 2015, an Israir Airbus A320-200 has been seized by Portuguese authorities while in Lisbon over unpaid debts to Portuguese airline euroAtlantic Airways for a leasing contract in 2008.
 Also in May 2015, El Al confirmed it was in talks to merge its subsidiary Sun D'Or into Israir.
 While Sun D'Or would be dissolved, El Al would gain shares in Israir instead.

 In October 2020, it was announced that the company is being auctioned off, the bids need to be submitted by November 8.
 On October 4, the first bid was submitted by Rami Levy and Shalom Haim through BGI Investments.
 On October 13, Dubai-based NY Koen Group, headed by Naum Koen, has announced its intention to participate in the auction.

+In 2025, Israir announced plans to relaunch of flights to New York from Tel Aviv providing competition to the route after U.S. carriers suspended service in the wake of Iran's attacks on Israel.
+The airline acquired two former American Airlines A330-200 widebody aircraft to operate the longhaul service.

+In August 2026, the airline received final regulatory permission from the Federal Aviation Authority to begin service between Israel and the United States, with service between New York City and Ben Gurion Airport in Tel Aviv.
+The airline had planned to begin service on October 19 but may start earlier, given the timing of the FAA approval.